 Didn’t appear to be recommended by Salminen & Karonen, likely because it is not specific to the chemical involved.
 However, quantifying this may give complementary information as to whether PPC or OC are correlated with insect preference/performance (two most likely mechanisms of tannins effects on herbivores).

-Plant volatiles

-May not be able to measure chemically, but may be able to follow the methods of Karban et al., 2006, Ecology to see whether this is a likely mechanism.

-Measure variability of plant traits within plant as well

-Test hypothesis that plant trait variability within plants confers fitness benefits for plants (e.g. damage and growth)